mrthankyou/eagle-owl/README.md

 ### find_reverts([]Instruction) -> []Instruction

-This function is used to filter all instructions that contain reverts.
+This function is used to filter all Instructions that contain reverts.

 ### has_reverts([]Instruction) -> Bool

-This function returns a boolean if an array of instructions contain any reverts.
+This function returns a boolean if an array of Instructions contain any reverts.

 ### find_requires([]Instruction) -> []Instruction

-This function is used to filter all instructions that contain requires.
+This function is used to filter all Instructions that contain requires.

 ### has_requires([]Instruction) -> Bool

-This function returns a boolean if an array of instructions contain any requires.
+This function returns a boolean if an array of Instructions contain any requires.

 ### get_all_instructions(Function) -> [String][]Instruction

-This function returns all instructions within a Function.
+This function returns all Instructions within a Function.
 This includes all intra-instructions.
 For example, if you pass in the Function:

 ```solidity
 function transferFrom(